frnmst/the-flux-of-thought/README.md

       # whatever
       EOF

-  so that examples and real blong content can be decoupled.
+  so that examples and real blog content can be decoupled.
   This script will be called using the Makefile.

 ## Theme installation